theeeslam/460-Plugin/readme.txt

 2. You should see a custom section on the left side of your screen named "The Popup"

-3. When you click the popup you should see a new page with three fields
+3. When you click the popup you should see a new page with two fields
-	- The first field is the Width of your popup in pixels
+	- The first field is the Width of your popup in pixels - just a number
-	- The second field is the Height of your popup in pixels
+	- The second field is the Height of your popup in pixels - just a number
-	- The third field is the paragraph content for the popup

 4. If you click the "Save Changes button once you have entered in values and text, the numbers will be saved to the options menu

-5. If you click the "Create the Window" button, a sample window will be created
+5. If you go to the front end, you will see a "Create the Window" If you click this, then a popup with the dimensions you specified in the back end will be created

-6. The plugin works in a way that it hooks on the the load process of a page

 7. You can open the window.css file and the window.html file to edit the popup completly

-8. To enter the shortcode for the plugin, you can enter in the custom word 'welp' to extract the shortcode onto the desired wp page.
+8. To enter the shortcode for the plugin, you can enter in the custom word 'corgi' to extract the shortcode onto the desired wp page.
 By entering the custom word into []square brackets onto the desired page, users are able to activate the shortcode.